Scottish National League (rugby league): Champions

+Seasons

 1997 season

 The inaugural Scottish Conference kicked off on 27 July when Linlithgow Lions lost at home against Lomond Valley Raiders 50–68.
 Five teams contested that debut season, eventual champions Lomond Valley Raiders, runners-up Central Centurions, Linlithgow Lions, Inverness RL and Glasgow based Whitecraigs Warriors.
-The Raiders went through the season unbeaten.
+The Raiders went through the season unbeaten and defeated the Central Centurions 30-28 in the final.

-Final

 1998 season

-Five teams once again contested the newly retitled Scottish National League new clubs Edinburgh Eagles, Border Raiders and Glasgow Bulls replaced Central Centurions, Inverness RL and Whitecraigs Warriors.
-The Border Raiders who had former Great Britain international Hugh Waddell in their ranks lifted the title when they beat Edinburgh Eagles in the inaugural Grand Final at Hillhead Sports Club in Glasgow 40–14.
-As champions the Raiders were entered into the Challenge Cup and on 6 December 1998 history was made when they took to the field against Wath Brow Hornets at Hillhead Sports Club losing by only 10–34.
+Five teams once again contested the newly retitled Scottish National League, new clubs Edinburgh Eagles, Border Eagles and Glasgow Bulls replaced Central Centurions, Inverness RL and Whitecraigs Warriors.
+The Border Eagles who had former Great Britain international Hugh Waddell in their ranks lifted the title when they beat Edinburgh Eagles in the inaugural Grand Final at Hillhead Sports Club in Glasgow 40–14.

-Final

 1999 season

 The league increased to six clubs with Edinburgh based Portobello Playboys joining the league.
-The Grand Final was once again played at Hillhead Sports Club in Glasgow and was contested by the two Edinburgh clubs following their play-off victories against Border Raiders and Linlithgow Lions.
+The Grand Final was once again played at Hillhead Sports Club in Glasgow and was contested by the two Edinburgh clubs following their play-off victories against Border Eagles and Linlithgow Lions.
 In the final table toppers and favourites Edinburgh Eagles beat Portobello Playboys 48–20.
-As champions the Eagles progressed into the Challenge Cup and a round 1 home meeting with top amateur side Woolston Rovers.
-After being 0-16 down at half-time the club nearly pulled off an almighty shock before going down 12–17.

-Final
+As 1998 champions, the Border Eagles were entered into the 1999 Challenge Cup and on 6 December 1998 history was made when they took to the field against Wath Brow Hornets at Hillhead Sports Club losing by only 10–34.

 2000 season

 The same six teams competed, one though, Lomond Valley Raiders changed their name to Rhu Raiders.
 Off the field Scotland Rugby League were officially recognised by SportScotland in October 1999 and on the field it seemed a certainty that Edinburgh Eagles would retain their title having gone through the season losing just one game to reach the Grand Final.
-Their opponents were Glasgow Bulls who having finished in 4th place with 5 wins and 5 defeats had reached the final following play-off wins over Rhu Raiders and league runners-up Border Raiders.
+Their opponents were Glasgow Bulls who having finished in 4th place with 5 wins and 5 defeats had reached the final following play-off wins over Rhu Raiders and league runners-up Borders.
 In the final the Bulls pulled off a massive upset in winning 47–22 at Royal High Corstorphine RFC in Edinburgh.
-In the Challenge Cup the Glasgow Bulls lost heavily to Wigan Rose Bridge 0-72.

-Final
+As the 1999 season champions, the Eagles progressed into the 2000 Challenge Cup and a round 1 home meeting with top amateur side Woolston Rovers.
+After being 0-16 down at half-time the club nearly pulled off an almighty shock before going down 12–17.

 2001 season

 The same six clubs competed again in a season disrupted by an outbreak of foot-and-mouth.
 Once again Edinburgh Eagles and Glasgow Bulls contested the Grand Final having gone through the season losing just one game, against each other.
 In the final played at West of Scotland FC in Glasgow the Eagles came out on top 30–16, at one point they led 30–0.
-In the Challenge Cup the Eagles lost at home to Leigh East 10–68.
+In the 2001 Challenge Cup the Glasgow Bulls lost heavily to Wigan Rose Bridge 0-72.